wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 vonage_api=your_api
 ```

-Now you need to download Python’s `dotenv` library.
+Now you need to download Python's `dotenv` library.

-First, create and activate a new virtual environment by typing the following in your terminal’s command prompt:
+First, create and activate a new virtual environment by typing the following in your terminal's command prompt:

 ```
 python3 -m venv env